 Complications of diabetes include:

-Kidney disease (nephropathy)
+3. Kidney disease (nephropathy)

 After an initial negative screening test, urine testing should be performed at least yearly to look for kidney damage in those with diabetes.
 At baseline, a creatinine blood test (kidney function test) should also be done.
 Your doctor or nurse will also check your blood pressure regularly since control of high blood pressure is essential in preventing and slowing kidney disease.
 Blood pressure should be less than 130/80.
 Persistent leg or feet swelling may be a symptom of kidney disease and should be reported to your doctor.

-Numbness, burning or pain in your feet or hands should be reported to your doctor or nurse as they can be signs of diabetic neuropathy - nerve damage in people with diabetes.
+Numbness, burning, or pain in your feet or hands should be reported to your doctor or nurse as they can be signs of diabetic neuropathy - nerve damage in people with diabetes.
 You should check your feet daily for signs of infection such as redness or sores.
 If you notice any of these symptoms before your scheduled visit, seek medical advice immediately.
-During your routine visits talk to your doctor about preventing and treating calluses, cracks or skin breakdown.
+During your routine visits talk to your doctor about preventing and treating calluses, cracks, or skin breakdown.

 All people with diabetes should have an eye examination at least every year to look for signs of diabetic retinopathy.
 The doctor will dilate your eyes so that he or she can see the back of the eye and determine if the diabetes is causing damage.
 People with eye disease caused by diabetes, blurred vision in one eye, or blind spots may need to see their ophthalmologist more frequently.
 Women with diabetes who become pregnant should have a comprehensive eye test during the first trimester and close follow-up with an eye doctor during their pregnancy - this recommendation does not apply to women who develop gestational diabetes.
-Controlling high blood pressure and high cholesterol, and keeping blood sugars in target range help reduce your risk of diabetic retinopathy.
+Controlling high blood pressure and high cholesterol, and keeping blood sugars in their target range, help reduce your risk of diabetic retinopathy.